 When people think of childhood sexual abuse, they may not often like adult disorders that go along with that.
 There are many cases that go unreported, so people never receive the mental health services they require.
 This includes help for depression, substance abuse, and addiction.
 It is easier to think of women as victims of abuse than men, but young boys are suffering sexual trauma at earlier ages, requiring specialized care and support to navigate the trials of this down the road into their teens and early twenties.
-Find out why it is associated with addiction later in life and how to support a loved one who needs help.
+Find out why this trigger it is associated with addiction later in life and how to support a loved one who needs help.

 Young Onset for Drug Use

 Drug abuse can start early with survivors of childhood sexual abuse, around 14 to 15 years of age.
 Many young people turn to drugs to help them cope with and to mask the past they have tried to run away from.
 Child sexual trauma may increase the risk of drug abuse, which might also be used to:

 - Cope with mental problems

 - Deal with feelings of isolation and loneliness